 CTEC Level 3 Certificate/Introductory Diploma in Business

 These courses offer students two years to explore the world of business through an exam-free vocational qualification that is designed to give students a work-focused alternative to traditional A Levels.
-They have been designed to give students the opportunity to demonstrate and develop the practical application of knowledge and understanding in the areas of work and enable the development of research skills, both independently and in groups.
+This qualification has been designed to give students the opportunity to demonstrate and develop the practical application of knowledge and understanding in the areas of work and enable the development of research skills, both independently and in groups.